Executive coaching for navigating greater complexity

 Most leadership challenges are problems.
 Problems have solutions—you diagnose, decide, implement, move on.

+A polarity is different.
+It’s two interdependent values that will always be in tension.
 You don’t resolve it.
-You manage it.
+You navigate it.
 The goal shifts from choosing to holding both.

 In this case, the polarity is candor and loyalty.